 - Infant Immortality: Averted.
 In fact, its what kicks off the plot as two Amazons brutally kill an innocent father and his young son just because they are male.

-- Just Following Orders: Apparently, this is the excuse that let the vast majority of the Amazons waltz from the conflict with nothing more than amnesia.
-The excuse rings a bit hollow when Amazons are depicted on several occasions going out of their way to commit war crimes against innocent civilians.
+- Just Following Orders: Apparently, this is the excuse that let the vast majority of the Amazons waltz away from the conflict with nothing more than amnesia.
+The excuse rings a lot hollow when Amazons are depicted on several occasions going out of their way to commit war crimes against innocent civilians.

 - The Man Behind the Man: Granny Goodness.